 MUSIC AT ALL SAINTS

 The marriage of music and liturgy at All Saints dates back to the church's early years when All Saints rented an organ--for $10--each season, and paid $1 to have it shipped from Philadelphia.
 In the 20th century, inspired by the late Dr. Lee Hastings Bristol, Jr., then President of the Westminster Choir College, All Saints' developed a small but magnificent music program that thrives to this day.
-In 1973, he was also "instrumental" in our obtaining the 2-manual, 13-stop, Casavant Tracker organ that was fully restored after Superstorm Sandy.
+In 1973, he was also "instrumental" in our obtaining the 2-manual, 13-stop, Casavant Tracker organ that required restoration after Superstorm Sandy.